 “I found myself in a position where I became obsessed about coffee,” he admits.
 “I wanted to know everything about the supply chain and the culture and the more technical aspects of it.
 I made it my job to know as much as possible about the local coffee scene, as well as the national coffee scene—this is even before getting any formal training.”

 Forming a Business Idea

-reET Impact Accelerator Experience
+reSET Impact Accelerator Experience

 “I was able to put together a 40-page, a 25-page, and a 15-page business plan.
 It helped to put everything on paper, take all my observations, and create projections.

 “I remember telling Chris: I don’t see N2 having the same social impact as the coffee shop I’m working on can have.
 So, I started switching my focus completely onto opening a coffee shop,” he says.

 Funding the Startup

 Within the last six years, more than 20 stores have opened.
 Of those stores, a handful are hyper-specialty, like we are.
 So, there is still no proof of concept,” Michael explains.

-Finding a Place in Hartford
+Finding a Home in Hartford

 “I went with my gut feeling.
-I think I had enough passion combined with the experience I have within the coffee industry, so that gut feeling was an interesting intuition.”
+I think I had enough passion combined with the experience I have within the coffee industry, so that gut feeling was an interesting intuition,” he reflects.

 An Innovative Coffee Shop Experience